mbpeterson70/padm_project_peterson_appel/README.md

 ### Check

-Our first step in checking that our pddle domain and problem statement were correct was getting them to work correctly with the provided pddl parser.
+Our first step in checking that our pddl domain and problem statement were correct was getting them to work correctly with the provided pddl parser.
 This was accomplished and we were able to get a list of actions from the initial state to the goal state.